Followers

 His Excellency

-The premier figure of the Glorious Cause, George Washington loved dogs.
-As a Virginia planter, he was an avid hunter, and most of his dogs would have been used for hunting.
+The premier figure of the Glorious Cause, George Washington, loved dogs.
+As a Virginia planter, he was an avid hunter, and most of his dogs were used for hunting.
 Washington also owned Black and Tan Coonhounds.
-Curiously, he named them: Drunkard, Taster, Tippler, and Tipsy.
-Just as Washington experimented in farming, he is reputed to have done so with his dogs, breeding coonhounds with staghounds.
-The Marquis de Lafayette, a close and long term friend of Washington, sent him seven staghounds to George as a gift.
-During the time of the Yankee Doodle Spies, these dogs were great hunters, bred to hunt using speed and sight.
-Three of Washington’s staghounds he named: Sweet Lips, Scentwell, and Vulcan.
+Curiously, he named them Drunkard, Taster, Tippler, and Tipsy.
+Just as Washington experimented with farming, he is reputed to have done the same with his dogs, breeding coonhounds with staghounds.
+The Marquis de Lafayette, a close and long-term friend of Washington, sent him seven staghounds as a gift.
+During the time of the Yankee Doodle Spies, these dogs were exceptional hunters, bred to pursue their prey using speed and keen sight.
+Three of Washington’s staghounds were named Sweet Lips Scentwell and Vulcan.
 More names to amuse.

 Charles Lee